What is the Average Salary in France for Master’s Graduates

 • Female: €48,600

-• Company size: Large multinationals often offer stronger packages.
+• Company size: Larger multinational companies often provide better compensation packages.

-• Language skills: English + French can increase earning potential.
+• Language skills: Proficiency in multiple languages, including English and French, can boost earning potential.

 Conclusion